easyuc/EasyUC/uc-dsl/examples/reentrancy/README.md

-The file [`FwdSched.uc`](FwdSched.uc) defines a version of forwarding of universe values in which the adversary learns nothing of the values being forwarded or the ports involved, but is purely in change of scheduling.
-The file [`Comp.ec`](Comp.ec) contains EasyCrypt definitions on which the main file [`Comp.uc`](Comp.uc) relies.
+The file [`FwdSched.uc`](FwdSched.uc) defines a version of forwarding of universe values in which the adversary learns nothing of the values being forwarded or the ports involved, but is purely in charge of scheduling.
+The file [`Comp.ec`](Comp.ec) contains EasyCrypt definitions on which the UC DSL file [`Comp.uc`](Comp.uc) relies.
 The parties of the real functionality have adversarial interfaces, and can suspend their operation, giving control to the adversary, which may later resume them.